 Create Bunny Tracks

-Use a chalk or cut out peel-n-stick vinyl to create a bunny trail that leads to your home.
+Use a chalk or this peel-n-stick version, to create a bunny trail that leads to your home.
 Your kiddos will be amazed to see “proof” that the Easter Bunny came.

 Leave a Jelly Bean Trail